Updated: Feb 10

 A division of the unconscious that’s always focused on the future.

 Wishes, wants, plans, desires, hopes, dreams, expectations, reciprocity, consequences…potential.
-All this is contained within the Future Self.
-And the best way I know how to describe the concept of the Future Self is to picture an app on your phone.
+All this is contained within the Prospective Self.
+And the best way I know how to describe the concept of the Prospective Self is to picture an app on your phone.

-So this would be a monitoring App that keeps tabs on not only what you say, but also tracks your movement through space, analyzing all of your bad habits and then projecting your likelihood of success into the future.
-That’s the Future Self.
+So this would be a monitoring App that not only keeps tabs on what you say, but also tracks your movement through space, analyzing all of your bad habits and then projecting your likelihood of success into the future.
+That’s the Prospective Self

 “Depression is your body’s way of telling you something is wrong.”